btzy/CS4212-compiler/Programming Assignment 3 Readme.md

 ./run-opt.sh default
 ```

 **Note that the unoptimised version simply places all the local variables on the stack.
-To use the better register allocation (with liveness analysis and interference graph), you have to use the optimised version.**
+To use the better register allocation (with liveness analysis and interference graph), you have to invoke the optimised version.**

 Remember that you do not add the file extension of the Jlite file to the command.